KabiriAbolfazl/DesignPatterns/src/SingletonPattern/readme.md

 ## Implementation

 The Singleton Pattern is implemented in the following classes:
-- `SingletonPattern.java`: Contains the main Singleton class.
+- `Singleton`: Contains the main Singleton class.
-- `Main.java`: Contains an example of how to use the Singleton Pattern.
+- `Program.cs`: Contains an example of how to use the Singleton Pattern.

 ## Usage